Hurricane Ian on track to hit Florida as major storm this week - NewsBreak

 President Biden also declared an emergency, authorizing the Department of Homeland Security and the Federal Emergency Management Agency, or FEMA, to coordinate disaster relief and provide assistance to protect lives and property.
 The president postponed a scheduled Tuesday trip to Florida because of the storm.

-In Cuba, authorities evacuated 50,000 people in Pinar del Rio province, sent in medical and emergency personnel and took steps to protect food and other crops in warehouses, according to state media.
+Authorities in Cuba were evacuating 50,000 people in Pinar del Rio province, sent in medical and emergency personnel, and took steps to protect food and other crops in warehouses, according to state media.

-"Cuba is expecting extreme hurricane force winds, also life-threatening storm surge and heavy rainfall," National Hurricane Center senior specialist Daniel Brown told The Associated Press.
+"Cuba is expecting extreme hurricane-force winds, also life-threatening storm surge and heavy rainfall," U.S. National Hurricane Center senior specialist Daniel Brown told The Associated Press.

-The hurricane center predicted areas of Cuba's western coast could see as much as 14 feet of storm surge Monday night or early Tuesday.
+The hurricane center predicted areas of Cuba's western coast could see as much as 14 feet (4.3 meters) of storm surge Monday night or early Tuesday.

-The center of the hurricane was passing to the west of the Cayman Islands, where Premier Wayne Panton said the government and its opposition were working together to keep the people as safe as possible.
-No major damage was reported there Monday, and residents were going back into the streets as the rain stopped and winds died down.
+In Havana, fishermen were taking their boats out of the water along the famous Malecon, the seaside boardwalk, and city workers were unclogging storm drains ahead of the expected rain.

+Havana resident Adyz Ladron, 35, said the potential for rising water from the storm worries him.

 Comments / 0